View answers to frequently asked questions about COVID-19

 We are supporting all residents to stay within their own rooms for their own protection wherever possible.
 This will be for a minimum period of 14 days and thereafter under constant review in line with government guidance on the spread of the infection.

 If a resident displays COVID-19 symptoms we are supporting them with 14 days of in-room care whilst wearing the required PPE.
 As is usual, we will contact the resident’s GP in such cases, and we are following national guidance and contacting the NHS (via NHS 111 service).
 In situations where two or more residents have symptoms, we are following national guidelines and notifying Public Health England.

 Where a resident goes on to be confirmed as having the virus (through a valid test) they will continue to be supported by 14 days of in-room care and their health monitored and supported by the GP.

 If an individual’s health deteriorates, we will notify NHS111 or Public Health England in accordance with the guidance, and we will contact the GP and paramedics as required and follow their advice along with the preferences in an individual’s care and life plans.

-All homes will be supplied with sufficient PPE for all employee and resident interactions whether or not the home has confirmed or symptomatic cases.
-This will be for the duration of the potential outbreak, in line with government guidance.
+All homes are supplied with sufficient PPE for all employee and resident interactions whether or not the home has confirmed or symptomatic cases.

 At all of the above stages, we will contact the next of kin/assigned contact of the resident who is either symptomatic or confirmed as having the virus.